YUAN, eminent, means (literally) a person’s head.

 HENG, expanse, is also the name of a sacrifice, one brought in summer.
 The crop is growing, and now the gods are implored to make it a big and rich one.
 There are already enough proceeds to offer to them, so this sacrifice is two-way: offering and receiving.
 In a hexagram it indicates expansion, growth, success, abundance.
 Be willing to offer from what you have, it will make your profits larger.
 Stingy people rarely make a success of anything.
 Important too is to believe in what you do.
 Confidence is a great fertilizer.

-ZHEN, determination, is oracle-consulting, but also receiving an answer.
+ZHEN, determination or divination, is oracle-consulting, but also receiving an answer.
 And most important: to follow the advice of the gods.
 That is why it is usually translated as perseverance or determination or correctness.

 Everyone has a different name for the gods: God or intuition or Manitou or the spirit of grandmother.
 It is not really important, what counts is if one listens.
 So when it says ‘determination auspicious’ it is good in this context to ask your higher counselor what to do, and to stick to it.
 Sometimes, not very often, it says determination is not favorable.
 Then one should be open and alert and react to every new moment.
 Without any predetermined course.
 Not even with too much virtue.
 Virtue is a good thing, but in some circumstances a little less virtue can save one from calamities.
 The Yi is practical: he wants the highest spirit possible, but not your misfortune.